Techposts/AmbiSense/README.md

 - Input: 5V DC via power jack
 - Current: Depends on the number of LEDs (roughly calculate ~60mA per LED at full brightness)
-- For strips longer than 30 LEDs, use a power supply rated for at least 2A
+- For strips movespan longer than 30 LEDs, use a power supply rated for at least 2A or more.
+I used a 5V 2A for demo, works fine for upto 50 LEDs.

 ## Software Setup